Sushitr4sh/Videfly-TechQuest-FrontendDeveloper/README.md

 1. Clone the repository.
 2. Install necessary dependencies `npm install`.
-3. Use `npm start` to view the project locally.
+3. Use `npm run dev` to view the project locally.